 RELATED: Most Popular Day Trips from Miami

 Enjoy a leisurely picnic lunch at the pavilion before heading to the 2.4-mile Port Bougainville Trail.
-Along the trail, you’ll get to explore the island’s tropical trees.
+Along the trail, you’ll get to explore the island’s tropical trees within one of the most popular Florida Keys state parks.

 Crocodile Lake National Wildlife Refuge